 By clicking FASTChoice you will be directed away from the Clarke University Website and begin viewing private loan products that are a part of the preferred lending arrangement.
-FASTChoice is a loan comparison tool offered by Great Lakes Higher Education Corporation, and allows students to compare up to three different loans side-by-side.
+FASTChoice is a loan comparison tool offered by Great Lakes Higher Education Corporation, and allows students to compare up to five different loans side-by-side.
 It is important to remember that some lenders offer more than one loan product, so careful consideration of the lenders and the various loan products is important.

 The lenders on the list were selected based on: Borrower benefits (ability to borrow for past due balances, registered less than half-time, ect.), Loan terms and conditions (competitive interest rates, repayment options, ect.), Customer service experience, Previous lending service to Clarke University.
 This list does not contain affiliated lenders.

 Eligibility for private loans is based on credit-worthiness and ability to repay, not on financial need.
 Most private loans require a co-signer and offer deferment of principal payments while the student is enrolled.
 Clarke recommends students explore all lending options available if borrowing is deemed necessary.

 Once a borrower has been approved for a loan, it is extremely important to complete all the necessary paperwork so the loan can disburses in a timely manner.
 Thus, Clarke University stresses that student borrowers provide lenders with an e-mail address that is frequently accessed, because lender correspondence is primarily via e-mail and many documents are time sensitive.

 Clarke University urges borrowers to research the following when considering a private loan: